Hyperbolic Fracton Model, Subsystem Symmetry and Holography III: Extension to Generic Tessellations: Ground State Degeneracy

 On the central spin $k=0$, we have two possibilities, $\pm 1$.
 The degeneracy of layer $k=0$ is thus 2.
 Let us arbitrarily choose one orientation, and assign an arbitrary value to a spin on a $\beta$ polygon on layer $k=1$ (say the green polygon in Fig.~\ref{fig:counting_dof}.(b)) and consider the vertices and polygons counter-clockwise.
 We start with a vertex where the orientations of two spins are already known, and there are $(q-2)$ spins left to consider.
 We can arbitrarily choose the orientation of $(q-3)$ remaining spins, and still respect $\mathcal{O}_v=+1$ thanks to the $q^{\rm th}$ spin.
 By definition, the $(q-3)$ remaining spins are all $\alpha$ spins, while the final spin that has no freedom is a $\beta$ spin (the blue polygon in Fig.~\ref{fig:counting_dof}.(b)).
 Repeating the operation one more time, we have again $(q-3)$ $\alpha$ spins with an arbitrary orientation, and one final $\beta$ spin whose orientation is fixed (the second blue polygon in Fig.~\ref{fig:counting_dof}.(c)).
 Closing the layer $k=1$ counter-clockwise, we repeat the procedure until hitting the initial $\beta$ spin.
 In this case, since this $\beta$ spin has already been fixed at the beginning, we have to fix one of the $\alpha$ spin in the last procedure in order to respect $\mathcal{O}_v=+1$.
 As a result, the total number of spins free to fluctuate in the ground state in layer $k=1$ contains all $\alpha$ spins except the last one, and the initial $\beta$ spin, i.e. $N_\alpha^1$ spins; while the number of fixed spins is automatically $N_\beta^1$.
 The degeneracy of layer $k=1$ is $2^{N_\alpha^{1}}$.
 It is straightforward to apply the same procedure on each layer $k$, and we always find a degeneracy of $2^{N_\alpha^{k}}$.
 Including the central spin, the GSD of our model with open boundaries is

 Another way to derive the above equation is the vertex representation where we subtract the number of constraints per layers.
 Since the number of degrees of freedom (DOF) in a layer is the total number of spins, $N_p^k$, and the number of constraints imposed by each vertex is $N_v^k$, the number of free DOF per layer is $N_p^k-N_v^k=N^k_{\alpha}$ for $k\geq 1$ (see Eqs.~(\ref{eq:Npabv})).
+The ground-state entropy is